 The Ohio Supreme Court's decision is contrary to the clear trend in the law on this issue, a trend that is based on more careful analysis of the current CGL policy terms.
 It is most unfortunate that the Ohio Supreme Court elected not to use the Charles Construction case as an opportunity to reconsider and to correct the faulty reasoning and analysis in the court's 2012 Custom Agri decision.

-For more analysis of the important "occurrence" issue, please see the 50 state survey of case law discussing this issue that was prepared by the Barnes & Thornburg Construction Law Practice Group.
-It can be accessed here.
+For more analysis of this important occurrence issue, please see the 50 state survey of case law prepared by the Barnes & Thornburg Construction Law Practice Group.